M

 The adjacent San Francisco district softens this slightly.
 It has more of a residential feel and is still close enough to Multiplaza and the waterfront to be convenient.

+Panama City has more than its fair share of generic glass-tower hotels.
+The ones we recommend here are the ones that actually justify the address.
 We stayed at the JW Marriott and it is the best full-service luxury hotel in Panama City.
 The rooms on the upper floors have floor-to-ceiling views over the Pacific, and the pool is one of the most impressive in the city.

 Plaza Paitilla Inn